rialivhuwa75/BrightTV-case-study/README.md

 * **Gauteng & KZN** show the highest activity
 * **Sports, Africa Magic, and music channels** are top performers
 * **Low-consumption days:

+---

+## 📊 Power BI Dashboard Overview

+A Power BI dashboard was created to visually summarize the BrightTV viewership insights.
+The dashboard includes:

+- **KPI Cards:** Total Sessions, Total Minutes Watched, Unique Users
+- **Daily & Hourly Usage Trends**
+- **Top 10 Channels**
+- **Demographic Insights:** Age Group and Gender patterns
+- **Dynamic Filters (Slicers):** Date, Gender, Age Group, Province

+The dashboard provides a clear view of user engagement patterns and supports data-driven content and scheduling decisions.

+Screenshots of the dashboard are included in the repository.